contentauth/c2pa-python/docs/working-stores.md

 print("Working store saved to archive")
 ```

 A `Builder` containing **only one ingredient and only the ingredient data** (no other ingredient, no other actions) is an ingredient archive.
-Ingredient archives can be added directly as ingredient to other working stores too.
+You can add ingredient archives directly as an ingredient to other working stores too.

 ### Restoring a working store from archive

 To restore a `Builder` from a working store, use `with_archive()`.
-The restored `Builder` will have the settings used when the `Builder` was created with a `Context`.
-The archive replaces only the manifest definition; the `Context` and `Settings` are preserved.
+The restored `Builder` keeps the settings used when you created the `Builder` with a `Context`.
+The archive replaces only the manifest definition and preserves the `Context` and `Settings`.

 ```py
 # Create context with custom settings and signer